-La Chapelle de LMHB - juicy and sappy, splendid structure, cherry flavors, fine ripe tannin and fine acidity on palate, well-balanced and with smooth finish.
+La Chapelle de LMHB - juicy and sappy, splendid structure, cherry flavours, fine ripe tannin and fine acidity on the palate, well-balanced and with a smooth finish.
 Fine effort.
 92p

 La Mission Haut Brion - closed a bit that particular day and therefore not showing everything.
 Still, the enormous potential of this wine was more than obvious.
 95+p.

 Haut Brion - this wine was in excellent mood bringing everything forward.
 Stunning depth and concentration here, noble yet voluptuous style, sophisticated touch and mega long finish.
 Awesome wine.
 98-99p.

 La Clarte - lemongrass, citrus, green apple, very nice acidity, crispy and with a smooth finish.
 90p.